-Ucas deadline countdown 2021: things to remember
+Ucas deadline countdown 2022: things to remember

-We wouldn’t necessarily recommend waiting until 29 January, the day of the Ucas deadline, to submit your university application – but if things are down to the wire, here's how to ensure you're fully prepared...
+We wouldn’t necessarily recommend waiting until 26 January 2022, the day of the Ucas deadline, to submit your university application – but if things are down to the wire, here's how to ensure you're fully prepared...

 The exceptions to this deadline are:

-- Oxford or Cambridge courses – the deadline was 15 October
+- Oxford or Cambridge courses – the deadline was 15 October 2021.

-- Medicine / dentistry / veterinary medicine courses – again, 15 October was your deadline.
+- Medicine / dentistry / veterinary medicine courses – again, 15 October 2021 was your deadline.

 Don't let your personal statement slow you downYou've been staring at your personal statement for weeks and months, removing chunks, swapping bits around, replacing a word here and there...
 You’re probably sick of the sight of it by now!

 Nevertheless, it's a crucial part of your overall Ucas application and might clinch you a spot on a course if an admissions tutor is stuck deciding between you and someone else.
-At this stage, it's probably not about a full re-write, but some subtle tweaks and getting others to proof-read can make all the difference.
+At this stage, it's probably not about a full rewrite, but some subtle tweaks and getting others to proofread can make all the difference.